 Families must request PHA approval to add a new family member, live-in aide, foster child, or foster adult.
-This includes any person not on the lease who is expected to stay in the unit for more than 14 calendar days per year during any 12-month period and therefore no longer qualifies as a "guest."
+This includes any person not on the lease who is expected to stay in the unit for more than 14 consecutive days or 30 cumulative days per year during any 12-month period and therefore no longer qualifies as a "guest."
 Requests must be made in writing and approved by the PHA prior to the individual moving into the unit.